 When we think of a small company it can be seen as one and only one autonomous entity with only a few small teams, with maybe not more than ten people in every team team.
-These people really respect each other in order to get the company going and where fail really means fail.
+These people really respect each other in order to get the company going, since fail really means fail.
 Let us go through the other principles and see which of the principles that can be difficult to follow.

-The organisational structure is not a problem, neither the architecture that can be handled and Conway’s law should be a problem at all, team members that need to work with each other, and with the other teams, will simply sit down next to each other.
+The organisational structure is not a problem, neither the architecture that can be handled and Conway’s law should be a problem at all, team members that need to work with each other, and with the other teams, will simply sit down almost next to each other.

-There need to be responsibility for the total business and we always need a long-term perspective and direction of the company that someone need to be responsible for, which should not either be a problem for a small company, and an engaged leader is needed more than a manager.
+There need to be responsibility for the total business and we always need a long-term perspective and strategic direction of the company that someone need to be responsible for.
+This should not either be a problem for a small company, and an engaged leader is needed more than a manager.

 Planning (including timely Integration Events) can be a weak spot for a small company, since many of them lack processes and/or description of them, many times with the thinking “it takes the time it takes” to finish the task.
-But, with a few teams this is manageable, even though many information is in the pople’s heads, if the planning is taken care of properly.
+But, with a few teams this is manageable, even though many information is in the pople’s heads, if the planning is taken care of to some extent.

 The prerequisites for doing innovations is normally not a problem for a small company, rather it is the other way, that they many times exist due to a new innovation that they need to implement.

-A small company can be seen as a T-shaped team, or a team with many I-shaped competences which also have acquired broadness, many of them working in parallel.
-Anyway they definitely, due to their low number of people, need to have both multi-I-shape competence and some broad competence in order to solve their problems on the wholeness as well.
+A small company with a few teams can have teams that are T-shaped, for example agile software development teams, or the teams can be I-shaped as hardware development teams normally is.
+Anyway they definitely, due to their low number of people, need to have both multi-I-shape competence and some transdisciplinary broad competence, in order to solve their problems on the wholeness as well.

-With only one team, short chains of interactions will not be a problem either and if incremental work is needed it can also be understood, learnt and solved.
+With a few teams, short chains of interactions will not be a problem either and if incremental work is needed it can also be understood, learnt and solved.

-In the small company there is only one problem to solve, a product or a service, so they are already full-time members in the teams, even though some of them must have knowledge and T-competence of the wholeness.
+In the small company there is only one problem to solve, a product or a service, so the team members are already full-time members in the teams, even though some of them must have knowledge and T-competence of the wholeness.
 This means that hierarchy is flat, and due to the low number of team members, the magic numbers 15 and 150 are not violated either.

-And also important is that the small company can only have one measurement, the one on the total company, on the wholeness, so there is no measures on the parts that can be sub-optimising.
+Also important is that the small company can only have one measurement, the one on the total company, on the wholeness, so there is no sub-optimising measures on the parts.

-As we can see, a small company or one autonomous team does not have any problems to fulfil the principles and it is neither hindered by sub-optimising KPIs or measurements.
+As we can see, a small company or a few team does not have any problems to fulfil the principles and it is neither hindered by sub-optimising KPIs or measurements.

 The company grows to medium-size

-So, what happens when the small company grows over 15 persons, the limit for trust and sympathy, but up to Dunbar’s number of 150 people, the number of people we can recognize and know the name on.
+So, what happens when the small company grows over a few small teams, and up to Dunbar’s number of 150 people, the number of people we can recognize and know the name on.

-Respect for people should not be any problem when increasing the company size up to 150 people, but we need to be aware and listen to our people and not let any KPI on departments or groups, or measurements on smaller parts of the company make us start to indirectly disrespecting our people by listening to the numbers instead of our employees.
+Respect for people should not be any problem when increasing the company size up to 150 people, but we need to be aware and listen to our people and not let any KPI on departments or groups, or measurements on smaller parts of the company make us start to indirectly disrespecting our people by listening to the numbers instead of our employees and their flagged problems.

-When the company grows, we to a higher degree need to consider how we can take care of the total business and its direction as well as the long-term planning for the company, since it is no longer easy to get an overview of all competences, what everyone does, salary, career ladders, etc., so somehow we need to structure our organisation.
+When our company grows, we to a higher degree need to consider how we can take care of the total business and its strategic direction as well as the long-term planning for the company, since it is no longer easy to get an overview of all competences, what everyone is doing, salary, career ladders, etc., so somehow we need to structure our organisation.
 But, at the same time as we need structure, we still need to have the same flexibility as before.
-This means that regarding the organisational structure as stated before in the Implication series, we need to separate the line hierarchy from the actual work in the projects.
-This since we need to be flexible and able to change the projects easily to meet a flexible and fast market as well as solving our activities that requires transdisciplinary competence and knowledge “between” the manager’s area of responsibility.
-This at the same time as we need responsibility for the I-competence and other administrative parts regarding our working employees.
+This means that regarding the organisational structure as stated before in the Implication series, we need to separate the line hierarchy from the actual work.
+This since we need to be flexible and able to change the work easily to meet a flexible and fast market as well as solving our activities that requires transdisciplinary competence and knowledge “between” the manager’s area of responsibility.
+This at the same time as we need responsibility for the I-competence, number of resources and other administrative parts regarding our working employees.
 The Chapters at Spotify is one way to do it, compared to the traditional line hierarchy, with Chapter managers working 50% with the administration and 50% in other teams then their own employees.
-They also have Guilds (CoPs, Community of Practices), where people can be part of any Guild to learn from each other.
+Spotify also have Guilds (CoPs, Community of Practices), where people can be part of any Guild to learn from each other.
 But, important to understand is that for the CoPs there is no one responsible for the total I-competence (or T-competence) of the company, that must lay elsewhere, like in a traditional line hierarchy or as in Spotify within the Chapters.

-Remember also that most companies need to have sales, ordering, marketing, production etc., so a line hierarchy is not an awkward solution even when transforming to an Agile organisation.
+Remember also that most companies need to have sales, ordering, marketing, production etc., so a line hierarchy is not an awkward solution even when transforming to an organisation doing agile.

 At this company size we must have and continuously update a way of working description on a high level (not to detailed), so we have a unified way of working.

-Planning of the work in the projects should not be a problem either, especially when having a documented way of working.
-But still a proper planning needs to be done, where queues of planned activities at the teams’ Kanban boards in Agile organisations or bottle necks to Integration & Verification, Configuration Management or Release resources that is centralized by the silo organisation, even though projects are used, cannot be accepted.
+Planning of the work in the initiatives should not be a problem either, especially when having a documented way of working.
+But still a proper planning needs to be done, where queues of planned activities at the teams’ Kanban boards in organisations doing agile or bottle necks to Integration & Verification, Configuration Management or Release resources that is centralized by the silo organisation, even though projects are used, cannot be accepted.
 But, when working in parallel with teams in any x-shape, there will always be many interdependencies, where many of them cannot be planned in advance.
-To solve them we need interactions between the teams and/or experts, stakeholders etc., meaning there cannot be any rigid way of working making the chains of interactions too long, or in worst case due to a bad system, take too long time to handle.
+To solve them we need interactions between the teams and/or experts, stakeholders etc., meaning there cannot be any rigid way of working since that will make the chains of interactions too long, or in worst case due to a bad system, take too long time to handle.

 With many teams working together, they can work sequential, parallel or a mix which depends on the context.
 The same goes for the planned Integration Events that need to be timely to get feedback when needed from the solution or from the customer about the product or service, also depending on the context.

 Too infrequent Integration Events sometimes were a problem also for hardware organisations in the ordered domains, but mostly the build of the prototypes were setting the time to next Integration Event.
-For software instead, untimely Integration Events become the major problem for software organisations, where the Integration Events could be more often due to no lead times.
+For software instead, untimely Integration Events become the major problem for traditional software organisations, where the Integration Events could be more often due to no lead times.
 Unfortunately, they seldom were, which made the greater degree of freedom when coding, to give too many bugs, due to unnecessarily long feedback loops.
 Even with shorter time to next Integration Event, we still need to have frequent follow-ups.
-And thanks to Agile thinking, Daily Build and Continuous Everything, software is now on the right track compared to the big failures for software projects in the 1980s and 1990s.
+But, thanks to Agile and Lean thinking, Daily Build and Continuous Everything, software is now for smaller organisations on the right track, compared to the big failures for software projects in the 1980s and 1990s.

 Also in a medium-sized company, the complexity should be possible to handle, when everyone knows each other, as well as innovations may still be important for success.

-The architecture should neither now be a problem and Conway’s law should not be a problem either for an organisation where everybody still know each other, meaning that teams that need to work with each other will simply sit down next to each other.
+The architecture should neither now be a problem and Conway’s law should not be a problem either for an organisation where everybody still know each other, meaning that teams that need to work with each other will simply sit close to each other, making asking easy.

-So far, the principles have not caused too much trouble at scale to a medium-sized organization, more than the unnecessary queues in an Agile organisation and KPIs in the traditional organisations, which easily can be taken care of by some better planning.
+So far, the principles have not caused too much trouble at scale to a medium-sized organization, more than the unnecessary queues in an organisation doing agile and KPIs in the traditional silo organisations with projets, which easily can be taken care of by some better planning.

 But now we have come to the principles in the Integration category, and here we have some interesting aspects of our scaling.

 Even though the company size is only up to 150 people, we now need to be vigilant since we are keeping the administrative line hierarchy, but for good reasons.
-Although there probably are no KPIs yet, we need to start to make the line managers realise the importance of nourishing full-time resources, broad competence and short chains of interactions.
-The reason is, as said before, that we do not want to end up with only aggregation, when short chains of interactions are hampered, which is a result of specialisation when the managers to every prize keep their area of responsibility also in the working teams.
-And this is an important distinction; we need the line hierarchy for long-term success, where of course the needed competence is important, but in the working teams we need to solve the project as simple and as fast as possible.
-This means that in the projects we need all possible flexibility to solve all kinds of activities and interdependencies, many of them unpredicted from start.
-This in turn means that our interactions needed cannot be hampered by roles and responsibilities within the project, since then simply too many unsolved tasks will fall between the chairs.
+Although there probably are no KPIs on the silos yet, we need to start to make the line managers realise the importance of nourishing full-time resources, broad competence and short chains of interactions.
+The reason is, as said before, that we do not want to end up with only aggregation, when short chains of interactions are hampered, which is a result of specialisation when the managers to every price, want to keep their area of responsibility also in the working teams.
+And this is an important distinction; we need the line hierarchy for long-term success, where of course the needed competence is important, but in the working teams we need to solve the initiative as simple and as fast as possible.
+This means that in the initiatives we need all possible flexibility to solve all kinds of activities and interdependencies, many of them unpredicted from start.
+This in turn means that the interactions needed, cannot be hampered by roles and responsibilities within the initiative, since then simply too many unsolved tasks will fall between the chairs.

 Also the lack of possibility to solve unplanned interdependencies (kind of small Integration Events) between the teams and/or experts when working in parallel, becomes apparent when the integrating principles are hampered and is valid for both hardware and software and no matter x-shape of the teams.

-If full-time resources, broad competence and short chains of interactions are nourished, there will be few part-time resources in the projects within the company, which results in broader competence and even shorter chains of interactions over time.
-Which in turn will result in even fewer part-time resources in the next project, etc.
+If full-time resources, broad competence and short chains of interactions are nourished, there will be few part-time resources in the initiatives within the company, which results in broader competence and even shorter chains of interactions over time.
+This will in turn result in even fewer part-time resources in the next initiative, etc.

-Note also that with fewer part-time resources, the project structure can and should be flatter than the line hierarchy, which also means fewer intermediate coordinators and leaders, i.e. short chains of interactions.
+Note also that with fewer part-time resources, the virtual structure can and should be flatter than the line hierarchy, which also means fewer intermediate coordinators and leaders, i.e. short chains of interactions.